 Digitization and the growth of AI and Machine Learning are changing the role of AP

-Thanks to advancements in P2P technology, many companies are doing a great job of digitizing their AP process.
-And while AP is far from a fully digitalized profession — data from Ardent Partners shows that companies only receive around 45% of invoices electronically — there is real momentum building around e-invoicing and networked supply chain collaboration.
+Thanks to advancements in P2P and supply chain technology, many companies are doing a great job of digitizing their Accounts Payable process.
+And while Accounts Payable is far from a fully digitalized profession — data from Ardent Partners shows that companies only receive around 45% of invoices electronically — there is real momentum building around e-invoicing and networked supply chain collaboration.

 The increasing sophistication of AI and Machine Learning tools embedded in P2P solutions are big drivers behind this trend.
-For one, they’re helping AP drive cost savings by coding and approving invoices automatically, leaving AP professionals left only handling exceptions.
+For one, they’re helping Accounts Payable drive cost savings by coding and approving invoices automatically, leaving Accounts Payable professionals left only handling exceptions.
 And with lots of time freed up, AP professionals can focus on more strategic activities and unlock value in areas like payments, for example.

 If you feel your AP department is lagging check out our 2019 AP gameplan for tips on how to catch up.